BourneID7/unit-4-game/README.md

 If you match the value of the number the game ends and you win.
 If you go over the number the game ends and you lose.

-Once the game is over, the game values will reset with a new random number to match and the values of each crystal will change.
+Once the game is over, if you choose to play again game values will reset with a new random number to match and the values of each crystal will change.